crustio/crust-wiki/docs/build-101.md

 If you are using [Cloud3 W3Bucket](https://docs.cloud3.cc/w3bucket/aboutnft) on ethereum mainnet, check the [LINK](https://docs.cloud3.cc/w3bucket/uploadfile) to learn how to call Cloud3 storage API with [W3Auth Token](https://docs.cloud3.cc/w3auth).

-After you "told" Crust storage nodes, they're starting pulling the file through the IPFS network.
+After you "told" Crust storage nodes, they're starting to pull the file through the IPFS network.
 After a few minutes, you can [query the file's storage status on-chain](https://apps.crust.network/?rpc=wss%3A%2F%2Frpc.crust.network#/chainstate):

 ![apps](assets/build/build-101-apps.png)

-- How many replicas of the file exist on the IPFS through Crust Network
+- How many replicas of the file exist on the IPFS through the Crust Network
 - Which nodes are storing your file
-- How long will the file be guaranteed to be stored on Crust Network
+- How long will the file be guaranteed to be stored on the Crust Network
 - How much is the file valued

 The default storage time for a single transaction(order) **is 6 months**.
 If you want to extend the storage duration, Crust provides a **pre-paid pool for you to customize the file's storage time**, it allows you to add balance and automatically extend the file's expiry time.
 You can learn more details about the pre-paid pool below: